firmannf/recon/REQUIREMENT.md

 ### Additional Assumption
 - Each bank provides statements in standardized CSV format
-- Transaction can only be one day difference (cutoff time)
+- System transaction data is in standardized CSV format
 - All date are using UTC+7
+- All amount are using Indonesian Rupiah
 - One CSV can contains multiple date transactions
-- Transaction has one-to-one relationship
+- Transaction only has one-to-one relationship
+- Transaction IDs between system and bank cannot be relied upon for matching
-- Transaction matching is based on date (±1 day for cutoff time) and amount
+- Transaction matching is based on amount since
+- Transactions are reconciled within the same calendar date unless later introduced function for handling cutoff period time
-- Transaction type (CREDIT, DEBIT) in internal data same with bank's point of view
+- Transaction type (CREDIT, DEBIT) in system transaction data are the same with bank's point of view (Credit +, Debit -)
+- A discrepancy is defined as an amount difference between matched transactions, however since amount is used for matching, this value should be zero unless a tolerance-based strategy is later introduced
 - System handles multiple banks in a single reconciliation run

 ---

 ## User Stories